 - When a hearing is required under these procedures, the hearing officer and hearing coordinator will hold a separate meeting with each party, to explain the hearing process, address questions, begin to define the scope of the hearing, and address other issues to promote an orderly, productive and fair hearing. - a.
-No later than five (5) business days before the pre-hearing meeting, each party will submit to the hearing officer a preliminary statement of what issues, if any,

-Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework each considers to be disputed and relevant to the determination of whether a policy violation occurred, and the evidence they intend to present on each issue, including all documents to be presented, the names of all requested witnesses, and a brief summary of such witnesses' expected testimony.
-The parties will later have an additional opportunity to submit proposed evidence, see Section VII.D.3 of Appendix E.

-- b.
-At the pre-hearing meeting, the hearing coordinator, hearing officer, and party will discuss the evidence the party has provided, to help identify and refine the issues to be decided at the hearing, which will inform the hearing officer's determination of the scope of the hearing. - c.
+No later than 5 business days before the pre-hearing meeting, each party will submit to the hearing officer a preliminary statement of what issues, if any, each considers to be disputed and relevant to the determination of whether a policy violation occurred, and the evidence they intend to present on each issue, including all documents to be presented, the names of all requested witnesses, and a brief summary of such witnesses' expected testimony.
+The parties will later have an additional opportunity to submit proposed evidence, see Section VII.D.3 below. - b.
+At the pre-hearing meeting, the hearing officer and party will discuss the evidence the party has provided, to help identify and refine the issues to be decided at the hearing, which will inform the hearing officer's determination of the scope of the hearing. - c.
 Each party should also come to the pre-hearing meeting prepared to schedule dates for the hearing. - d.
-The hearing officer and/or coordinator will explain what to expect at the hearing, see Section VII.E. of Appendix E. - e.
+The hearing officer and/or coordinator will explain what to expect at the hearing, see Section VII.E. below. - e.
 The hearing officer and/or coordinator will also discuss measures available to protect the well-being of parties and witnesses at the hearing, as appropriate. - f.
-Any party contesting (or presumed to contest) the investigator's preliminary determination regarding policy violation(s) is required to participate in the prehearing meeting. - g.
-If a contesting (or presumed to be contesting) party does not participate in the pre-hearing meeting (or does not let the hearing coordinator know they need to reschedule in advance), the hearing coordinator will notify the party that they have two (2) business days to contact the hearing coordinator to reschedule.
-Absent extenuating circumstances, if the party does not contact the hearing coordinator within the two (2) business days, they will be presumed to no longer contest the investigator's preliminary determination.
-If the other party has not contested, there will be no hearing, and OAISC will notify the parties that the investigator's preliminary determination is final, and impose the proposed sanction.
-If the other party has contested, the hearing will proceed but the non-appearing party will be presumed to agree with the definition of the scope of the hearing. - h.
+Any party contesting (or presumed to contest) the investigator's preliminary determination regarding policy violation(s) is required to participate in the pre- hearing meeting. - g.
+If a contesting (or presumed to be contesting) party does not participate in the pre-hearing meeting (or does not let the hearing coordinator know they need to reschedule in advance), the hearing coordinator will notify the party that they have 2 business days to contact the hearing coordinator to reschedule.
+Absent extenuating circumstances, if the party does not contact the hearing coordinator within the 2 business days, they will be presumed to no longer contest the investigator's preliminary determination.
+If the other party has not contested, there will be no hearing, and Student Conduct will notify the parties that the investigator's preliminary determination is final, and impose the proposed sanction (see

+Section V).
+If the other party has contested, the hearing will proceed but the non-appearing party will be presumed to agree with the definition of the scope of the hearing.

+- h.
 The party who is not contesting is encouraged, but not required, to participate in the pre-hearing meeting. - 2.
-Within five (5) business days after concluding meetings with both parties (or determining that a non-contesting party has decided not to participate in the prehearing process), the hearing officer will determine what issues are disputed and relevant to the determination of whether a policy violation(s) occurred, and will notify the parties of the scope of the issues to be addressed at the hearing and the expected witnesses.
+Within 5 business days after concluding meetings with both parties (or determining that a non-contesting party has decided not to participate in the pre-hearing process), the hearing officer will determine what issues are disputed and relevant to the determination of whether a policy violation(s) occurred, and will notify the parties of the scope of the issues to be addressed at the hearing and the expected witnesses.
 The hearing officer has discretion to grant or deny, in whole or part, the parties' requests for witnesses.
 The hearing officer's determination of scope may include issues, evidence, and witnesses that the parties themselves have not provided.

-Throughout the pre-hearing process, including in the notice of scope of hearing, the
+Throughout the pre-hearing process, including in the notice of scope of hearing, the hearing officer will: